Tips for Journal and Conference Submission

 Need help writing an abstract?
 Want advice on how to put together or perform an oral or poster presentation?
-Attend our Workshop C to discover how to present or publish your research.
-Also, consider utilizing the following resources.
+Consider utilizing the following resources.

 Notre Dame's Writing Center is committed to assisting students to become better writers.
 They are a great resource for understanding specific styles of writing, such as abstract writing.
 Also, the Writing Center has staff available to edit drafts of abstracts you are submitting for conference presentations or journal publications.

 The Purdue Online Writing Lab (Purdue OWL) is one of the largest online databases of writing resources and instructional material.
 They give detailed writing instructions and pertinent examples on all styles of writing, from essays to resumes to abstracts.

 The University of North Carolina Writing Center is nationally recognized for the depth and breadth of their online writing resources and guides.
 Their abstract writing guide is great not just for learning how to write and abstract, but also understanding the purpose of an abstract.

 The Duke University Writing Studio is another nationally recognized source for online writing guides and instructions.
 Duke gets straight to the point of how to write for particular styles without dealing with the purpose of each style.

 The Kaneb Center at Notre Dame has put together a great resource for those wanting to use visual aid software alongside their oral presentation.
 This particular resource discusses the benefits and uses of both PowerPoint and Prezi.

 ND Remix, a resource database compiled by Hesburgh Libraries, the Kaneb Center, and the Office of Information Technologies, has a great list of visual aid software for oral presentations as well.